Place in the Old Testament

 The book shows the Jews that, although they had lost everything: land, temple, king, Jerusalem, God was still alive and active.
 Both Daniel and Ezekiel show that God is not limited to the temple in Jerusalem.
 Ezekiel had a vision of the glory of God in Babylon.
 He was still with the Jews in exile.
 They could still worship God and have a relationship with him.

 God still had plans and a destiny for his people beyond the exile.
-God was preparing his people for the 400 silent years, so they were not so silent!
+God was preparing his people for the 400 silent years, so they were not so silent.
 They could see God was in control of the destinies of the nations.
-The overwhelming theme of the book is God's sovereignty over nations:
+The overwhelming theme of the book is God's sovereignty over nations: "He removes and sets up kings" (2:21), (Nebuchadnezzar) "may know that the Most High rules the kingdom of men" (4:17) and "Until you (Nebuchadnezzar) have learned that the Most high has sovereignty over the kingdom of men" (4:25,32, 5:21)

 If the book was written during the Maccabean period, then the purpose of the book was to encourage the Jews during their struggles against Antiochus IV Epiphanes, by describing the examples of Daniel's faithfulness to God.